MicrosoftLearning/MS-4008-Microsoft-365-Copilot-Interactive-Experience-for-Executives.zh-cn/Instructions/Demos/1b-copilot-studio-agent-builder.md

 ### Step 3 – Configure the Agent

+> **Note:**  If you're using Copilot Studio directly (https://copilotstudio.microsoft.com/), you may need to create the agent first before you can return and configure it.

 1. Click **Configure** to open the agent editor.
 1. Review and optionally update the **Instructions** section: